hellohaptik/docs_haptik/docs/bot-builder/basic/making-first-bot.md

 - **Bot Description**: Describe the purpose of your bot.
 This text here isn't visible anywhere on frontend.
 Moreover, this text field here works as a reference for everyone.

 - **Partner**: A partner is the Conversation Studio's largest unit, and can be deployed in multiple locations (i.e. a website, Android and iOS Apps, Facebook Messenger, Whatsapp, Google Business Manager, etc.).
-Usually, its your oganisation's name.
+Usually, its your organisation's name or project's name.

 **Step 4**: Click on **Create Bot** to successfully create your bot.
 The below pop up would come showing the success message